facebookarchive/caffe2/_docs/tutorial-basics-of-caffe2.md

 Operators in Caffe2 are kind of like functions.
 From the C++ side, they all derive from a common interface, and are registered by type, so that we can call different operators during runtime.
 The interface of operators is defined in `caffe2/proto/caffe2.proto`.
 Basically, it takes in a bunch of inputs, and produces a bunch of outputs.

 Remember, when we say "create an operator" in Caffe2 Python, nothing gets run yet.
-All it does is to create the protocol buffere that specifies what the operator should be.
+All it does is to create the protocol buffer that specifies what the operator should be.
 At a later time it will be sent to the C++ backend for execution.
 If you are not familiar with protobuf, it is a json-like serialization tool for structured data.
 Find more about protocol buffers [here](https://developers.google.com/protocol-buffers/).

 Let's see an actual example.